jgmdev/stopspam/README.md

 you set on the configuration file.

-To keep the iptable rules clean the script bans every ip that is found to be used for spamming for a period of 10 minutes.
+To keep the iptable rules clean the script bans every ip that is found to be used for spamming for a predefined period of 10 minutes.
 After the 10 minutes are due the ip is unbanned in order to minimize the amount of rules actively used on iptables.

 ### Features